Recommender systems based on graph embedding techniques: A comprehensive review: Knowledge graph embedding for recommendation

-Capturing and preserving the dynamics of knowledge graphs in the face of the evolution challenge has become a research direction in recent years.
-Benefit from the structure and the label propagation (or message passing) mechanism, GNNs can deal with dynamic graphs \cite{zhou2020graph}.
-Other attempts include ctRBM \cite{li2014deep}, M$^2$DNE \cite{lu2019temporal}, HTNE \cite{zuo2018embedding}, and TGAT \cite{xu2020inductive}, to name a few.
+Capturing and preserving the temporal factors involved in dynamical knowledge graphs in the face of the evolution challenge has become a research direction in recent years.
+Benefitting from its structure and label propagation (or message passing) mechanism, GNNs can be used to represent dynamic graphs \cite{zhou2020graph}.
+Other attempts include ctRBM \cite{li2014deep}, M$^2$DNE \cite{lu2019temporal}, HTNE \cite{zuo2018embedding} and TGAT \cite{xu2020inductive}, to name a few.
 See \cite{kazemi2020representation} for an in-depth review.